Doctor: Pennsylvania's Fetterman also has cardiomyopathy

 Fetterman, 52, easily won the Democratic nomination while in the hospital two days later, just hours after undergoing surgery to implant a pacemaker with a defibrillator.

-The fall general election is expected to be of the nation’s premier Senate contests this fall.
+The fall general election is expected to be one of the nation’s premier Senate contests.
+Fetterman has not said when he will return to the campaign trail.

+In a separate statement Friday, Fetterman, Pennsylvania’s lieutenant governor, said doctors have told him to continue to rest, eat healthy, exercise and focus on his recovery, “and that’s exactly what I’m doing.”

+Fetterman acknowledged that he ignored warning signs after learning in 2017 that he had a heart condition.

 However, questions have swirled about what effects Fetterman continues to suffer from the stroke and why doctors implanted a defibrillator along with a pacemaker.